emilisto/utgift/README.md

 * TODO: make the configuration more straight forward and allow one to specify the listening port explicitly.

-The mongodb backend just expects a mongo server to be running and accessible from localhost.
+The backend just expects a mongo server to be running and accessible from localhost.

 ## What's coming
-I want to make the `Add batch` feature smarter and let the user instruct the program how to interpret the different fields.
+* I want to make the **Add batch** feature smarter and let the user instruct the program how to interpret the different fields.

-Some machine learning algorithm should be applied to automatically categorize expenses.
+* Some machine learning algorithm should be applied to automatically categorize expenses.

+* Use some graphing JS library to show stats of ones expenses for each category.
+This is partly implemented in the `AggregatedView`/`AggregatedCollection`.

 ## Credits

 * Emil Steqnvis, @emilisto

 ## Todo
+* Clean up the search / filter mechanisms; unify them.
+Right now the `IndexedCollection` was an approach I came up with after struggling with bad performance.
+The search was then added afterwards and is implemented more in the view.
+I want to implement search as well as filtering in the `FilteredCollection`.
+* Go from categories to tags - that can be assigned in multiples to one expense
 * Make server push changes to all clients in realtime.
 Thanks to the architecture this is a very minor addition.
 * Provide a RESTful interface in the backend, and instead make socket.io